osofariu/bowlingKata/README.md

 * Each game, or “line” of bowling, includes ten turns, or “frames” for the bowler.

-* In each frame, the bowler gets up to two tries to knock down all the pins.
+* In each frame, the bowler gets up to two tries ("rolls") to knock down all the pins.

 * If in two tries, he fails to knock them all down, his score for that frame is the total number of pins knocked down in his two tries.